lin3598197/gnex_cli/README.md

 - Python 3.x
 - GNOME Desktop Environment (`gnome-extensions` CLI tool must be installed and accessible).

+## How to run the release version
+1. Download the appimage
+2. cd to the path folder of file
+3. run `chmod +x` to make it excutable
+4. `./gnex_cli-x86_64.AppImage` to run it

 ## Installation
 ```bash
 git clone https://github.com/lin3598197/gnex_cli.git && cd gnex_cli